harness/developer-hub/docs/security-testing-orchestration/get-started/sto-tutorials/container-scan-aqua-trivy.md

 :::tip

 It is [good practice](/docs/security-testing-orchestration/get-started/key-concepts/targets-and-baselines#why-you-should-define-a-baseline-for-every-sto-target) to specify a baseline for every target.
-Defining a baseline makes it easy for developers to drill down into “shift-left” issues in downstream variants and security personnel to drill down into “shift-right” issues in the baseline.
+Defining a baseline makes it easy for developers to drill down into "shift-left" issues in downstream variants and security personnel to drill down into "shift-right" issues in the baseline.

 :::

 1. Select **Test Targets** (left menu).

 2. Select the baseline you want for your target.

 ![set the baseline](./static/container-scan-trivy/snyklabs-goof-baseline-set.png)

-### YAML pipeline example
+## YAML pipeline example

 Here's an example of the pipeline you created in this tutorial.
 If you copy this example, replace the placeholder values with appropriate values for your project, organization, and connectors.